theimowski/SuaveMusicStoreTutorial/en/basic_routing.md

 Value, once bound, can't be mutated during runtime.
 Now, let's restrict our WebPart, so that the "Hello World" response is sent only at the root path of our application (`localhost:8083/` but not `localhost:8083/anything`):
 `let webPart = path "/" >>= OK "Hello World"`
-`path` function is defined in `Suave.Http.Applicatives` module, thus we need to open it at the beggining of `App.fs`. `Suave.Http` and `Suave.Types` modules will also be crucial - let's open them as well.
+`path` function is defined in `Suave.Filters` module, thus we need to open it at the beggining of `App.fs`. `Suave.Operators` and `Suave.Successful` modules will also be crucial - let's open them as well.

 `path` is a function of type:
 `string -> WebPart`